 The wall bed business again grew as families found it too costly to move to larger homes.
 As people in metropolitan areas move into studio apartments, the Murphy Bed is the logical choice for a space efficient comfortable night sleep.
 The commercial marketplace in recent years has shown great acceptance to Murphy beds in such applications as Fire Houses, Hospitals, Dormitories and Hotels.
 Homeowners are converting bedrooms to dens, computer rooms or home offices incorporating the Murphy bed with entire wall systems for storage.
-At Ontario Murphy Beds we use several different manufacturers, providing you the consumer with dozens of style, price and material options.
+At Ontario Murphy Beds we can provide you with dozens of styles, price and material options.

 (no question is too small)